GollaSanthosh123/SCT_DS_04/README.md

 ## Learning
 - From this i learned advanced Data Cleaning
-- and learn how to deal with more dat
+- and learn how to deal with more data
 - In this task i dealed with 800000 rows and 16 columns